microsoft/Kusto-Query-Language/doc/findoperator.md

 * If the `project` clause references a column that appears in multiple tables and has multiple types, a type must follow this column reference in the project clause
 * If a column appears in multiple tables and has multiple types and `project-smart` is in use, there will be a corresponding column for each type in the `find`'s result, as described in [union](./unionoperator.md)
-* When using *project-smart*, changes in the predicate, in the source tables set, or in the tables schema, may result in a change to the output schema.
+* When you use *project-smart*, changes in the predicate, in the source tables set, or in the tables schema, may result in a change to the output schema.
 If a constant result schema is needed, use *project* instead
 * `find` scope can't include [functions](../management/functions.md).
 To include a function in the find scope, define a [let statement](./letstatement.md) with [view keyword](./letstatement.md).

 ## Performance tips